 - Become aware of what your stressors are, as well as what your emotional and physical responses are to these stressors.

-- Maintaining your physical reserves by exercising, eating healthy, getting enough sleep and making time to relax.
+- Maintaining your physical reserves by exercising, eating a balanced diet, getting enough sleep (Having Trouble Sleeping?), and setting aside time to relax

 Brief Relaxation Exercises

 General Directions: For all of these exercises, it is ideal to be seated, eyes closed, feet flat on the floor, and hands resting comfortably in your lap.
 Begin each exercise with a deep breath that you let out gently.
-As you let it out, feel yourself beginning to relax.
+As you let out this breath, feel yourself beginning to relax.
 After the exercise, slowly and gently bring yourself back to the present by breathing deeply, wiggling your fingers and toes, and opening your eyes at your own pace.

 Breathing is a basic necessity of life that we often take for granted.
-Abdominal or deep breathing is the natural breathing of newborn babies and sleeping adults, however we often take shallow breaths from our chest that are associated with anxiety and emotional distress.
-In order to relax, we need to retrain ourselves to breathe as we did when we were babies.
+Abdominal or deep breathing is the natural breathing of newborn babies and sleeping adults.
+We often take shallow breaths from our chest that are associated with anxiety and emotional distress.
+In order to relax, we need to re-train ourselves to breathe as we did when we were babies.